osuushi/osuushi.github.com/_posts/2022-06-12-keychain-calipers.md

 ![Keychain calipers showing 24 mm](/images/2022-06-12/calipers-24.jpg)

-If the best aligned marking is on the left side, then add 0.5mm to the digit across from it.
+If the best aligned marking is across the rail, then add 0.5mm to the digit across from it.
 So this is what 36.5 mm looks like:

 ![Keychain calipers showing 36.5 mm](/images/2022-06-12/calipers-36-5.jpg)